jpablobr/git-show/README.md

     M-x git-show-file

-Aearch a file from a previews commit via its SHA and will display it using its defined modes (via `auto-mode-alist` var).
+Searches for files from the git(1) repos history using their SHAs and will also display them using their defined modes (via `auto-mode-alist` var).

     M-x git-show-rm-tmp